baijum/dbmigrate/README.md

 ## Credits

-This is a fork of https://github.com/tanel/dbmigrate
+This project is a fork of https://github.com/tanel/dbmigrate written by Tanel Lebedev